SPEAR-Research-Lab/Horizon-Predicting-Starlink-Performance/README.md

 **Note:** Large data files are not committed.
 Place your CSV data files in the respective `data/` directories within each notebook folder.

 For detailed instructions, see [plots/README.md](plots/README.md)

+### Weekly Measurements Collection (`weekly-measurements-collection/`)

+A lightweight, automated service that runs every Sunday at 14:00 UTC to collect, process, and export the latest week of Starlink network measurements.
+This service:

+- Automatically downloads 7 days of NDT7 and Cloudflare AIM measurements from BigQuery
+- Identifies optimal servers from the past 30 days
+- Standardizes city names and airport codes
+- Exports merged and processed data to CSV

+**Note:** Unlike `data-collection/`, this service does not require a PostgreSQL database.
+All data is exported to CSV files in the `measurements/` directory.

+For detailed instructions, see [weekly-measurements-collection/README.md](weekly-measurements-collection/README.md)

+## GitHub Actions

+The repository includes automated workflows for continuous data collection:

+### Collect Starlink Measurements

+**File:** `.github/workflows/starlink-data-collection.yml`
+**Schedule:** Every Sunday at 14:00 UTC (or manually via workflow_dispatch)
+**Action:** Runs the weekly-measurements-collection service to collect latest Starlink measurements and automatically commits results to the repository.

+**Secrets Required:**
+- `GCP_SERVICE_ACCOUNT_KEY` - Google Cloud service account credentials for BigQuery access

+### Collect Starlink TLE Data

+**File:** `.github/workflows/collect-starlink-tle.yml`
+**Schedule:** Daily at 15:00 UTC (or manually via workflow_dispatch)
+**Action:** Collects and updates Starlink Two-Line Element (TLE) data from CelesTrak and automatically commits to the repository.

+**Dependencies:** No external secrets required

 ## License